PFAS and Your Water Supply

-In 2016, the US EPA set Lifetime Health Advisory Levels for PFOA and PFOS combined at 70 parts-per-trillion (ppt) in drinking water.
+In 2016, the US EPA set Lifetime Health Advisory Levels for PFOA and PFOS combined at 70 parts per trillion (ppt) in drinking water.
 In 2022, the US EPA issued new advisory levels for PFOS (0.02 ppt) and PFOA (0.004 ppt).
 As a frame of reference, one ppt is roughly the equivalent of one drop in 20 Olympic-sized swimming pools.

 The health advisories are intended to provide guidance to public water supply systems and public health officials when contamination situations arise.
 The guidance includes limits in drinking water below which health effects are not expected to occur.
 Lifetime health advisory levels are only guidance for evaluating the prevalence and occurrence of unregulated drinking water contaminants and are not enforceable.
 The USEPA could have Maximum Contamination Limits (MCL) for some PFAS compounds in the near future.
 MCLs are enforceable.

-Are there PFAS in Drinking Water Provided by Lake County Public Works (LCPW)?
+Is there PFAS in Drinking Water Provided by Lake County Public Works (LCPW)?

-LCPW customers receive their drinking water supply from either Lake Michigan or LCPW Public Works operated wells.
+LCPW customers receive their drinking water supply from either Lake Michigan or LCPW Public Works-operated wells.

 - Lake Michigan Water

-Lake Michigan water is sourced through The Central Joint Action Water Agency (CLCJAWA) and they have been monitoring for PFAS since 2006.
+Lake Michigan water is sourced through The Central Joint Action Water Agency (CLCJAWA), and they have been monitoring for PFAS since 2006.
 They have detected trace amounts of PFOA and PFOS at approximately 2 parts per trillion (ppt) each.

 - LCPW Well Water